James Doohan: Star Trek

 Doohan developed a talent for accents as a child.
 Auditioning for the role of chief engineer of the USS Enterprise, Doohan did several different accents.
 Producer Gene Roddenberry asked which he preferred, and Doohan replied, "If you want an engineer, in my experience the best engineers are Scotsmen."
 He chose the name "Montgomery Scott" after his grandfather.
 In later years, Doohan reenacted the casting process at Star Trek conventions, demonstrating a variety of possible voices and characters.

 Doohan was quoted as saying, "Scotty is ninety-nine percent James Doohan and one percent accent."
 The character was originally conceived as semi-regular; but was elevated to be a regular supporting character.
 Doohan also provided voices for inanimate characters, including Sargon in "Return to Tomorrow", the M-5 in "The Ultimate Computer", the Mission Control Voice in "Assignment: Earth", and the Oracle in "For the World Is Hollow and I Have Touched the Sky".

 Doohan returned to the role of Scotty in the early 1970s for Star Trek: The Animated Series.
 Walter Koenig (navigator Pavel Chekov) was not hired for this series due to budget limitations, so Doohan voiced a replacement character: alien navigator Arex.
 He also voiced most guest male roles, including that of Robert April, the first captain of the Enterprise and around 50 other roles, voicing as many as seven different characters in a single episode.

-He rejoined the entire regular cast of Star Trek for the feature film Star Trek: The Motion Picture (1979), for which he also devised the Vulcan and Klingon language dialogue.
+He rejoined the entire regular cast of Star Trek for the feature film Star Trek: The Motion Picture (1979).
 He continued in the role of Scotty for sequels The Wrath of Khan, The Search for Spock, The Voyage Home, The Final Frontier and The Undiscovered Country.
 In 1992, he guest-starred in the Star Trek: The Next Generation episode "Relics", playing an elderly Scotty reminiscing about his time on the Enterprise.
 He and Walter Koenig appeared briefly with William Shatner in Star Trek Generations, in a scene which transitioned the film series to the newer cast of the first of the later television series in the franchise.

+The Klingon language's basic sound, along with a few words, was created by Doohan and producer Jon Povill.
+Doohan also devised the Vulcan dialogue for the feature film Star Trek: The Motion Picture.
+Kwantlen journalist Robert Jago has pointed out similarities between Klingon and Halkomelem, a language spoken by the Indigenous people of the area where James Doohan grew up.